Desert Island Discs: Copyright status

-Until late September 2009, Desert Island Discs could not be heard on the BBC's iPlayer service, which allows most programmes to be heard up to a week after transmission.
+Until late September 2009, Desert Island Discs could not be heard on the BBC's iPlayer service, which allowed most programmes to be heard up to a week after transmission.
 The programme's website stated that this was due to rights issues, as explained in The Sunday Times in 2006.

 It was announced on 27 September 2009 that an agreement had been reached as a result of which the programme would be available to stream via the iPlayer.
 The first episode available through the iPlayer was with Barry Manilow.
 Subsequently, the programme was also made available as a podcast, beginning with the edition broadcast on 29 November 2009, which featured Morrissey.
 However, due to music clearance issues, the music selections on the podcast versions are reduced to only playing for around 30 seconds or so (and in rare instances are unavailable, as mentioned in an announcement made by the presenter at the appropriate point of the programme).

-On 30 March 2011, the BBC placed more than 500 episodes from the show's archive online to listen to via iPlayer.
+On 30 March 2011 the BBC placed more than 500 episodes from the show's archive online to listen to via iPlayer.
 Other episodes have since been added, both new and old.

 In the early years of the BBC, programmes were broadcast live and were not usually recorded.
-This, in addition to the BBC's policy of only retaining a limited number of broadcasts, means very few episodes from the first 20 years of the show are known to exist; the earliest episode still in existence was broadcast on 25 April 1951 and features actress Margaret Lockwood.
+This, in addition to the BBC's policy of only retaining a limited number of broadcasts, means very few episodes from the first 20 years of the show are known to exist; the earliest episode still in existence was broadcast on 25 April 1951 and features the actress Margaret Lockwood.
 Several extracts were preserved for posterity at the request of the guests, such as an extract featuring Alfred Hitchcock where he speaks about his films The Pleasure Garden (1925) and Rebecca (1940), gives his view on the changing landscape of the film industry and briefly discusses his then forthcoming film Psycho (1960).

 In 2022 over 90 recordings, previously thought to be lost, were rediscovered by the audio collector Richard Harrison.
 These recordings date from the period 1952 to 1988 and feature many notable celebrities of the era including Bing Crosby, Margot Fonteyn and James Stewart.
 These recordings have been made available for streaming via BBC Sounds, the successor to iPlayer for audio content.
+In 2023 an additional episode, featuring Veronica Wedgwood, from 10 March 1973, was recovered.